Chirp Wheel Reviews

 60-day money-back guarantee

 Chirp has a 60-day money-back guarantee that will refund you your entire purchase price if you're not satisfied with your Chirp Wheels after two months.
-That excludes any initial shipping charges.
+That’s a full 30 days longer than Acumobility’s return policy.
+Both companies’ policies exclude any shipping charges from their refunds.

 Are Chirp Wheels worth it?